Note: My story on Bob Knight from March 5, 2008.

 We saw the best of Bob Knight Tuesday night in San Diego.
 We saw why his players and those who know him are so loyal to him despite his many controversies.

-You won't see a more logical or quick-witted man than Knight if you’re fortunate to be in his presence other than a moment of controversy.
-He flirts with charming.
+You won't see a more or quick-witted and sarcastic man than Knight, if you’re fortunate to be in his presence other than a moment of controversy.
+He flirts with charming you to forget his many controversies.
 The Hall of Champions (my day job) invited Knight to introduce basketball giant Pete Newell, general manager of the San Diego Rockets and a San Diego resident for four decades.

 Knight choked up at the end of his introduction of Newell, a basketball giant Knight considers a second father.